jamesabel/howdoilogthee/README.md

-How Do I Love Thee?
+## How Do I Log Thee?
 (Sonnet 43)

-Elizabeth Barrett Browning, 1806 - 1861
+## (adapted from Elizabeth Barrett Browning, 1806 - 1861)

-How do I love thee?
+How do I log thee?
 Let me count the ways.

-I love thee to the depth and breadth and height
+I log thee to the depth and breadth and height

 My soul can reach, when feeling out of sight

 For the ends of being and ideal grace.

-I love thee to the level of every day’s
+I log thee to the level of every day’s

 Most quiet need, by sun and candle-light.

-I love thee freely, as men strive for right.
+I log thee freely, as men strive for right.

-I love thee purely, as they turn from praise.
+I log thee purely, as they turn from praise.

-I love thee with the passion put to use
+I log thee with the passion put to use

 In my old griefs, and with my childhood’s faith.

-I love thee with a love I seemed to lose
+I log thee with a log I seemed to lose

 With my lost saints.
-I love thee with the breath, Smiles, tears, of all my life; and, if God choose,
+I log thee with the breath,

+Smiles, tears, of all my life; and, if God choose,

-I shall but love thee better after death.
+I shall but log thee better after death.